apollographql/apollo-server/docs/source/features/plugins.md

 ### `didResolveOperation`

-The `didResolveOperation` request life-cycle event is triggered after the operation to be executed has been successfully retrieved from the `document` AST by `graphql`'s `getOperationAST`.
+The `didResolveOperation` request lifecycle event is triggered after the operation to be executed has been successfully retrieved from the `document` AST by `graphql`'s `getOperationAST`.
 This focusing of execution which identifies the correct operation is important when a `document` contains multiple operations.
 At this stage, in addition to the `document` the `operationName` (`String`) and `operation` (AST) will be present on the context.

 If the operation is anonymous (e.g. the operation is `query { ... }` rather than `query NamedQuery { ... }`, then `operationName` will be `null`.